Skip to content

 Update on new DRCCT Management Committee

 The DPC, as the sole managing trustee, dissolved the previous DRCCT Committee following serious governance issues, including an upheld complaint of bullying and harassment of DPC staff.
 Former committee members are refusing to cooperate and thus are blocking the smooth transition of the operation of the Village Hall complex.
 The DPC urges the former committee to cooperate to ensure a full and proper handover.
 If this continues, the DPC will implement its legal options.
 The DPC seeks to avoid unnecessary legal action, which would be detrimental to the charity and the community.
+(I suspect that DPC seeks to avoid unnecessary legal action precisely because some newly co-opted Councillors have made decisions and taken action on the basis of incomplete or incorrect advice)

 END